 We’ve also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 In our most recent test in 2020, we found that some parts of this website are not fully accessible:

-- Links: 23 pages show links using general text like ‘Click Here’ with no surrounding text explaining link purpose because the Accessibility guideline was implemented after the submission of the content.
-We are currently carrying out work to fix the problem.
-Most of the occurrences do not impact the content understanding.
+- Links: Some pages show links using general text like ‘Click Here’ with no surrounding text explaining link purpose because the Accessibility guideline was implemented after the submission of the content.

 What to do if you cannot access parts of this website